codeno47/billingMaster/replit.md

 # Overview

-This is an Employee Billing Management System built as a full-stack web application.
+This is the Elixr Labs Billing System built as a full-stack web application.
 The system allows administrators and finance managers to manage employee records, track billing information, and generate reports.
 It features role-based access control with two user types: administrators (full access) and finance managers (read-only access to most features).
 The application provides CRUD operations for employee data, CSV import/export functionality, and comprehensive billing analytics.

 ## Recent Changes (August 2025)
 - Fixed database connection issues with Neon PostgreSQL by optimizing websocket configuration